playfulprogramming/playfulprogramming/content/rollbear/posts/compile-time-quick-sort-using-c/index.md

 }
 ```

-The thing with the default parameter is just so that the function can either be called with an object, or using a type
+The default parameter is just so that the function can either be called with an object, or using a type
 that is instantiated.
 It's just convenient.
 A small test program shows why.

 ```cpp